 6. Offer flexible working arrangements

-So what is the best model for retaining employees?
-Future Forum research shows that flexibility is one of the most important factors influencing the attractiveness and retention of employees in a company.
-In fact, almost all knowledge workers (93%) would like flexible working hours and 76% would like flexible work locations.
+People want flexibility.
+Future Forum research shows that almost all knowledge workers (93%) would like flexible working hours and 76% would like flexible work locations.

 7. Promoting employee well-being and preventing burnout